 The Smart Buildings Challenge is designed to help advance the digitalization of the smart buildings industry.
-The winners of Round 1 of the Challenge were announced on February 19, 2020.
+The winners of the 2020 Challenge were announced on February 19.

 Today’s smart buildings are beginning to leverage the industrial internet for improved business outcomes, such as better energy efficiency, improved occupant experience and lower operational costs.
 They may contain thousands of sensors measuring various building operating parameters including temperature, humidity, occupancy, energy usage, keycard readers, parking space occupancy, fire, smoke, flood, security, elevators and air quality.